quincarter/component-library-starter/README.md

 #### This library uses Changesets for publishing to npm and Changelogs in each package
 * For commands and other info, see: [Changesets README.md](./.changeset/README.md)
 * Commands are simplified by running `yarn changeset:add` to stage the change to be published.
-    * Changesets uses the `publishConfig` key on the package.json. *All `package.json` files must have the _exact_ same publishConfig value or changesets may fail to publish in a CI environment.*
+    * Changesets uses the `publishConfig` key on the package.json for the destination registry/publish location.
+    * __All `package.json` files must have the _exact_ same publishConfig value or changesets may fail to publish in a CI environment.__
 ## Generating Components

 #### New TypeScript Component